 How to make Paidakia

 Extra virgin olive oil – The base of every Greek marinade.
-Use a good quality EVOO; you will taste the difference.
-It carries the flavors and helps create a beautiful crust on the grill or under the broiler.
+Use a good Greek EVOO; it carries all the flavors and helps build that gorgeous crust on the grill or under the broiler.

 Before cooking: Allow the ribs to reach room temperature before cooking.
 Place them on a wire rack over a baking sheet to drain most of the marinade (or gently remove it with a paper towel.